TheCrow95T/diabetes-plasma6/README.md

 # Notice
 Fork from https://github.com/EliverLara/Sweet/tree/nova/kde/sddm
-This repo is for personal usage
+, this repo is for personal usage.

+# What are the changes?
+- Different color icon
+- Different layout
+- Different default wallpaper